Trousers - at SIP Scootershop

 The protection classes

-The EN 17092 standard defines the requirements for material and construction of clothing for scooters or motorbikes.
-Ergonomics during the ride on the two-wheeler are also taken into account in the assessment.
+The EN 17092 standard defines the requirements for the material and construction of clothing for scooters and motorbikes.
+Ergonomics while riding the two-wheeler are also included in the assessment.
 Class AAA has the highest level of protection, while class A has the lowest.
 Classes B and C are considered additional protection.

-Class AAA (EN 17092-2): A typical example is the classic leather suit, which is also suitable for racing on the track.
-It offers particularly high abrasion protection, but the ergonomics are occasionally suboptimal.
-We currently offer jeans that are absolutely comfortable and safe and also receive the AAA certificate.
+Class AAA (EN 17092-2): A typical example is the classic Leathers, which is also suitable for racing on the track.
+They offer particularly high abrasion protection, but the ergonomics are sometimes suboptimal.
+We currently offer Jeans that are absolutely comfortable and safe and are also AAA-certified.

-Class AA (EN 17092-3): Touring riders in particular resort to this garment.
-The material is optimally constructed to withstand weather and weather conditions, and the protection against abrasion is also relatively high.
-The ergonomics are also improved in contrast to the AAA class.
+Class AA (EN 17092-3): This clothing is particularly popular with touring cyclists.
+The material is optimally constructed to withstand weather and atmospheric influences and the protection against abrasion is also relatively high.
+The ergonomics are also improved compared to the AAA class.

-Class A (EN 17092-4): For almost complete mobility and best suited for short rides in leisure time or city traffic.
+Class A (EN 17092-4): For almost complete mobility and ideally suited for short journeys in leisure or urban traffic.

-What do I have to consider with protectors and seams?
+What do I need to consider with protectors and seams?

-The jeans from Rev'it and John Doe are usually equipped with protectors ex works that can boast a certification of up to AAA.
-It is important that the protectors are height-adjustable, for example in the knee area, so that they can be optimally positioned.
-They only need one layer of fabric, which makes them very functional and light.
-This is particularly advantageous on warm days.
+The Jeans from Rev'it and John Doe jeans are usually fitted with protectors ex works that are certified up to AAA.
+It is important that the protectors are height-adjustable in the knee area, for example, so that they can be optimally positioned.
+They only require one layer of fabric, which makes them very functional and lightweight.
+This is a particular advantage on warm days.

-Rule of thumb: The protectors must sit close to the body.
-As soon as you can move the protectors yourself, you should tighten them.
-Be sure to check the tightness of the protectors when you sit on your bike.
+Rule of thumb: The protectors must fit close to the body.
+As soon as you can still move the protectors yourself, you should adjust them tighter.
+Be sure to check the tightness of the protectors when you are seated on your two-wheeler.
 Your motorbike jeans may need a different fit.

 The seams also play an important role in safety.
-Rev'it! uses a visible and invisible hem.
-In the event of a fall, the outer layer of fabric will hold together even if the visible seam has already worn through.
-As a bonus, special reflectors are attached to the hem cuff to make the rider more visible in the dark.
+Rev'it! relies on a visible and invisible seam.
+In the event of a fall, the outer layer of fabric will still hold together even if the visible seam has already worn through.
+As a bonus, special Reflectors are attached to the hem to make the rider more visible in the dark.

-Not all jeans come with CE-approved protectors, but they can easily be retrofitted.
-With the so-called "SEESMART concept", two-wheelers enjoy maximum flexibility.
+Not all Jeans are supplied with CE-approved protectors, but they can easily be retrofitted.
+With the so-called "SEESMART concept", two-wheeler riders enjoy maximum flexibility.

 Safeway belts